 Are nations entirely helpless in the face of blatant warmongering targeting their homeland?
-What can ordinary people do, independent of the state that is ruling them, to prevent, or at least make it difficult, for US militarism, now under the command of a mentally unstable “commander-in-chief”, first to demonise before starting to bomb them?
+What can ordinary people do, independent of the state that is ruling them, to prevent, or at least make it difficult, for US militarism,

 For those of us who still actively remember the preparatory stage of the United States-led invasion, destruction, and occupation of first Afghanistan in 2001 and then Iraq in 2003, we know how demonising entire nations was and remains the indispensable first step before starting to bomb a country.